Vin969/mecha_02-Term-Project/README.md

 <img width="628" alt="CAD_General" src="https://github.com/dijonm53/mecha_02-Term-Project/assets/156120325/4d38798f-c207-4811-b94a-76a4e4a44f6a">

+**Figure 1:** Isometric CAD view of the system

 <img width="489" alt="CAD_Front" src="https://github.com/dijonm53/mecha_02-Term-Project/assets/156120325/31f14035-b6fe-439e-ab79-8e46c3b96f94">

+**Figure 2:** Front CAD view of the system

 The above images provide a detailed CAD rendering of our design.
 The panning axis is driven by a Pittman/Ametek 24V Brushed DC motor w/ Encoder and has its speed reduced by a worm gear drivetrain.
 This specific worm gear set is a 041A2817 model from LiftMaster, providing at least a 1:30 speed reduction (selected since initial calculations suggested at least a 1:27 gear ratio to support the weight of the original design).
 The firing mechanism is comprised of a flywheel cage (designed from a NERF<sup>TM</sup> Stryfe semi-auto blaster) with crush flywheels, two hobby DC motors to spin the wheels, and a linear actuator to push the darts into the mechanism.
 The base (designed with a 5-degree incline to shoot darts further), flywheel cage, flywheels, driving shaft, and panning shaft were 3D printed using an Ender 3 V2 Printer.
 The linear actuator (1.96" stroke) had an output force of 8.8 lbf and moved at 0.6" per second.
 This was driven via an H-bridge on the STM32L476RG (Nucleo) to control the actuation direction.
 All shafts were placed through 0.5" flange bearings and the gearbox was constructed from wooden slabs.
 Shown below is a picture of the final turret.

 ![Geartrain_pic](https://github.com/dijonm53/mecha_02-Term-Project/assets/156120325/6333c84c-e6af-4f01-b4af-9c242e19443e)

+**Figure 3:** Isometric Picture of Final System

 ### Electrical Hardware

 <img alt="WiringDiagram" src="https://github.com/dijonm53/mecha_02-Term-Project/blob/6250bb24f4d4b3dee401efe956c9abd81eba4704/WiringDiagram.png">

+**Figure 4:** Electrical Wiring Diagram

 The schematic depicting the wiring configuration of our system is shown in the figure above.
 We employed a single bench power supply linked to an emergency stop, which was then connected to a breadboard.
 The breadboard served as the central point for interconnecting various components of our system, including the flywheel, thermal camera, DC motor with encoder, and linear actuator.
-To properly distribute the power supply and optimize the performance of the flywheel, we arranged the connections to flywheel and the rest of the system in parallel.
-This is due to preliminary testing showing the flywheel operates best at current levels around 2 A, contrary to the optimum current of the rest of the system of about 0.5A.
-The DC motor responsible for the panning axis is wired to H-bridge motor B, while the linear actuator is connected to H-bridge motor A. On the shoe, notably, we interfaced with pins: B6 and B7 for the DC motor encoder channels, and B8 and B9 for the SCL and SDA thermal camera signals.
+To properly distribute the power supply and optimize the performance of the flywheel, we arranged the connections to the flywheel and the rest of the system in parallel.
+This is due to preliminary testing showing the flywheel operates best at current levels at around 2 A, contrary to the optimum current of the rest of the system of about 0.5A.
+The DC motor responsible for the panning axis is wired to H-bridge Port B, while the linear actuator is connected to H-bridge Port A. On the shoe, notably, we interfaced with pins B6/B7 for the DC motor encoder channels, and B8/B9 for the SCL and SDA thermal camera signals, respectively.

 ## Software Design